 When I wake up in the morning the first thing I do is listen to the NPR and The Daily podcast.
 I like knowing what’s happening in the world and this is just as good as reading the newspaper each morning (which I also do some mornings!)

-I love listening to something motivating, inspiring, or knowledgeable in the morning.
+I love listening to something motivational, inspirational, or gives me a wrinkle in the brain.
 I like learning about successful people while making the bed or doing my morning beauty routine.
-It kills two birds with one stone & I get inspired & revved up to start the day.
+It kills two birds with one stone.
+Plus, I feel inspired and revved up to start the day.